dexhunter/TP_solutions/Dairy.md

 ### _31/01/2017_
 The last day of January.
 How long did I wrote for this book already?
 (About one and a half month!)
 After all the exercises I did, I felt _PYTHONIC IS BEAUTIFUL_!!!
 Besides, the author's are witty and knowledgeable.
 So I really enjoyed his book.

+### _18/02/2017_
+Almost finish all the exercise in the book, it has been long but worth the time.
+I have been sick on and off, and did not push myself enough to finish the set.
+But to all the friends reading good luck!